-Before that, the family would offer prayers and this sticky kuih would be one of the offerings to seal his lips since it is sticky.
-This is to ensure he would not be able to tell on the family, especially the negative aspects like bickerings and misunderstandings.
+Before that, the family would offer prayers to the deity and this sticky rice cake is one of the offerings to seal his lips.
+This is to ensure that he would not be able to tell on the family, especially the negative aspects like bickering and misunderstandings that happened.
 Thus, the family would be in the good books of the Jade Emperor.

 Nian gao symbolizes surpass